defold/doc/docs/en/manuals/texture-profiles.md

 *compression_level*
 : Selects the quality level for the resulting compressed image.
 The values range from `FAST` (low quality, fast compression) to `NORMAL`, `HIGH` and `BEST` (highest quality, slowest compression).

+*compression_type*
+: Selects the type of compression used for the resulting compressed image, `COMPRESSION_TYPE_DEFAULT`, `COMPRESSION_TYPE_WEBP` or `COMPRESSION_TYPE_WEBP_LOSSY`.
+See [Compression Types](#Compression Types) below for more details.

 ## Texture formats

-Textures can be processed into uncompressed or *lossy* compressed data with various number of channels and bit depths.
-Compression that is fixed means that the resulting image will be of a fixed size, regardless of the image content.
+Graphics hardware textures can be processed into uncompressed or *lossy* compressed data with various number of channels and bit depths.
+Hardware compression that is fixed means that the resulting image will be of a fixed size, regardless of the image content.
 This means that the quality loss during compression depends on the content of the original texture.

 The following lossy compression formats are currently supported.